This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Invisible dog fences are sometimes recommended for preventing escapes.
 They are essentially shock collars that are activated when your dog goes near a buried wire (there are also wireless alternatives).

 I have several issues with this method.
-Firstly, I never condone using a device that causes a dog pain.
+Firstly, at The Dog Clinic we never condone using a device that causes a dog pain.
 While the dog may learn to fear the boundary edge, this is the result of numerous electric shocks, which is unnecessarily cruel.

 For this reason, I don’t recommend an “invisible fence” on ethical grounds alone.